OUR HISTORY

 1948

-After the war, Ocean Rover was aquired by Felix Fenston, a property businessman who helped establish the Museum of Heraldry.
+After the war, Ocean Rover was acquired by Felix Fenston, a property businessman who helped establish the Museum of Heraldry.

 1954